cucumber/multi_test/test/README.md

 Success for each test case is:
 1. nothing was written to standard output
 2. the Ruby script exited with status 0 (i.e. no exception was raised)

+## Running tests

+Use this command (from the root) to run all the tests:

+		./test-all

+Use this command to run a specific Gemfile's scenarios:

+		./test-gemfile test/gemfile/<gemfile folder>